-- Aerie will write up a contract indicating that you will be responsible for any costs not covered by the GI Bill®, which you will sign.
+- Aerie will write up a contract indicating that you will be responsible for any costs not covered by VA education benefits, which you will sign.
 For WFRs, you will not receive your certification, and for WEMTs and the Summer Semester Program, you will not be able to take the practical exam until the tuition is paid in full.

-- GI Bill® benefits can not be applied to the Spring or Fall Semester in Wilderness Medicine programs.
+- VA education benefits can not be applied to the Spring or Fall Semester in Wilderness Medicine programs.

 A few things to consider:

-- If you are not 100% covered by GI Benefits you will be personally responsible for paying the balance of the tuition.
+- If you are not 100% covered by VA education benefits you will be personally responsible for paying the balance of the tuition.

 - Since the GI Bill® pays a housing stipend, the benefits do not cover food and lodging.
 You will need to pay these fees out of pocket.
 These expenses vary per field course, so please contact us to discuss these costs before committing to any of the programs.

-- Please let us know if you will be using your GI Benefits to pay another institution at the same time as our course.
+- Please let us know if you will be using your VA education benefits to pay another institution at the same time as our course.
 A good example of this is enrollment in a degree program or college classes while attending our program on the side.
 Often your benefits will cover both as long as a guest relationship is possible between Aerie and the other institution.
 Please contact us for more information.